hww/Grbl_Esp32_CoilWinder/README.md

 The coilgen folder contains a Python script to generage gcode from a coil's parameters.
 The gcode file includes a comment with the coil's turn and layer counts.
 This comment will be displayed on the OLED display.

 The Grbl project provided a useful base to build upon.
 Thanks to Bdring for posting it!
+Thanks to Zach Hoeken for posting his python script.